TrangLe265/pbs-backend/README.md

 - POST and PUT endpoints for adding or editing lifts use server-side validation (Joi) to ensure data integrity.

----

-## Seeding

-- On server start, initial user and lift data are seeded if not already present.

----

 ## Notes